The64thGamer/cheeseepedia/content/wiki/Chuck E's Play Band.md

 contributors = ["ChuckEPediaIsTheBest!"]
 gallery = []
 +++
-Chuck E.'s Play Band is a wrist band system at  restaurants, used to play games in the restaurants.
-Chuck E's Play Band was first implemented in 2018, as an alternative to the , which had been in use since late 2016.
+Chuck E.'s Play Band is a wrist band system at Chuck E. Cheese's (Chuck E. Cheese) restaurants, used to play games in the restaurants.
+Chuck E's Play Band was first implemented in 2018, as an alternative to the Chuck E.'s Play Pass (Play Pass), which had been in use since late 2016.
 E-Tickets, introduced in late 2020 during the COVID-19 Pandemic as the replacement to physical paper tickets, are stored on the Play Band's as well.

 ##History##
 TODO